10 Beautiful Broads Connected To The Mob

 Associated with: Charles “Lucky” Luciano

-Last on our list is the stunning Galina Orloff who was born in Russia, and came to America at the young age of 16 following the American Dream.
-She achieved this, and soon appeared on Broadway and in newspaper and magazine columns.
+Last on our list is the stunning Galina Orloff, born in Russia, who came to America at the young age of 16 following the American dream — and achieved it, appearing on Broadway and in newspaper and magazine columns.
+She managed to stay in the USA after her visa ran out by marrying a balcony usher who fell madly in love with her.
+By 1935 she had met Charles “Lucky” Luciano, but he was soon sent to prison and Orlova was deported to Paris.